Lee Kuan Yew: Homosexuality

-Under Lee's tenure as prime minister, homosexuals were arrested and prosecuted under section 377A of the penal code.
-In his later years, Lee appeared to become more supportive of LGBT issues, expressing a belief that homosexuality was genetic and questioning the rationale behind its criminalisation.
-He believed that homosexuality would eventually be accepted in Singapore, but advocated for a measured and "pragmatic approach" toward the matter "to maintain social cohesion."
+Section 377A of the Penal Code, which was first introduced in 1938 under British colonial rule that criminalised sex between adult males, remained enforced under Lee's premiership.
+In his later years, Lee appeared to become more supportive of LGBTQ+ issues and rights, expressing a belief that homosexuality was genetic and questioning the rationale behind its criminalisation.
+In 2007, he believed that homosexuality would eventually be accepted in Singapore, but advocated for a measured and "pragmatic approach" toward the matter "to maintain social cohesion."
+Section 377A was eventually repealed in 2022.

 Corporal punishment

 One of Lee's abiding beliefs was in the efficacy of corporal punishment in the form of caning.
-In his autobiography The Singapore Story, Lee described his time at Raffles Institution in the 1930s, mentioning that he was caned there for chronic lateness by the then headmaster, D. W. McLeod.
-He wrote: "I bent over a chair and was given three of the best with my trousers on.
-I did not think he lightened his strokes.
-I have never understood why Western educationists are so much against corporal punishment.
-It did my fellow students and me no harm".
+In his autobiography The Singapore Story, Lee described his time at Raffles Institution in the 1930s, mentioning that he was often caned there for chronic lateness by the then headmaster, D. W. McLeod.
+He added that he never understood why Western educationists were so much against corporal punishment as "it did my fellow students and me no harm".

 Lee's government inherited judicial corporal punishment from British rule, but greatly expanded its scope.
 Under the British, it had been used as a penalty for offences involving personal violence, amounting to a handful of caning sentences per year.
 The PAP government under Lee extended its use to an ever-expanding range of crimes.
 By 1993, it was mandatory for 42 offences and optional for a further 42.
 Those routinely ordered by the courts to be caned now include drug addicts and illegal immigrants.
 From 602 canings in 1987, the figure rose to 3,244 in 1993 and to 6,404 in 2007.

 In 1994, judicial caning was publicised in the rest of the world when an American teenager, Michael P. Fay, was caned under the vandalism legislation.
 School corporal punishment (for male students only) was likewise inherited from the British, and is still in use in schools, permitted under legislation from 1957.
 Lee also introduced caning in the Singapore Armed Forces, and Singapore is one of the few countries in the world where corporal punishment is an official penalty in military discipline.

+Press

+In his interview with Charlie Rose in October 2000, when asked whether he believed in the idea of a free press, Lee responded "I believe in truth" and "I don't believe that the press should be crusading and putting a spin on things" and asserted that newspapers should keep news reporting and editorials separate.